TaRa1999R/Image_Processing/assignment36/README.md

 ## Fourth part : Skin Detection
 In this assignment I used a code to detect the skin of people by using webcam.
-Here is a frame of my output video :

 ## Fifth part : Blue Screen Technique
 In this assignment I used HSV color space to change the background of flying superman.